 Hannah’s thoughts (11):

-“It was hard living there, because you didn’t have the things that you needed all the time, like water and food.
+“It was hard living there because you didn’t have the things that you needed all the time, like water and food.
 The people were thoughtful.
 Sometimes they made you feel at home, but not always, like when they laughed at you.
 We went to the OR and people were working on intestines.
 They were burning up the bits that they didn’t want.
 The OR smelt like burned garbage, but worse.”

 Madelyn’s thoughts (9):

-“It was really different in Africa because everyone had less things than most people had here in North America.
+“It was really different in Africa because everyone had fewer things than most people had here in North America.
 The children were really dirty and I think they only had, like, one pair of clothing.
 If you asked somebody what their food was when they were a child, they would say five basic things.
-My favourite food to eat there was sukimawiki, that was a collard green, with vinegar and salt.
-My least favourite thing to eat was beans, cause we had it for protein every night.
+My favourite food to eat there was sukimawiki, which was a collard green, with vinegar and salt.
+My least favourite thing to eat was beans, cause we had them for protein every night.
 There were American medical students at the hospital and they were fun to hang out with.
 It made me feel different being there.
 It made me appreciate what we had more.
 I would go back because it was so fun there.
 My fortune cookie last night said that ‘a little charity would go far’, so I think that means we are the charity and we need to go to Africa again.”

 Rachel’s thoughts (7):

 “There were other white people there, but not a lot.
 There were two tons, five tons, of black people.
 There was this guy that we were passing at the start of the market and he thought I was a kid, which I was, but he told me that I was doing something bad because I accidentally pushed Hannah.
 The only thing I liked about the market was that when I went into the store we got free lollipops.
 Agnes was very nice.
 I wasn’t expecting to have a cook and a maid at all.
-Meschach (an 11 year old boy) would follow dad running in the mornings.
-All of his brothers and sisters and friends would always come to see what we were carrying and ask if we could have it, in a give it to me way.
+Meschach (an 11-year-old boy) would follow dad running in the mornings.
+All of his brothers and sisters and friends would always come to see what we were carrying and ask if we could have it, in a give it to me the way.
 It smelled like burned animals in the backyard (that’s where our garbage was burned).
 It was dirty, not anywhere like home.
 It didn’t have grass.
 Sometimes we watched the white people play basketball.
 We walked around with dad in the hospital.
-We went to Agnes’ kids school and there were ten thousand kids (150 actually).
+We went to Agnes’ kids’ school and there were ten thousand kids (150 actually).
 And me and Zach drank one full bottle of pop by ourselves.
 I peed in these very disgusting holes in the ground.
 I wished I could change myself into a boy then.
-I might want to go back but only in this year, because I don’t want more immunizations; it hurt so much.”
+I might want to go back but only in this year because I don’t want more immunizations; it hurt so much.”

 Zachary’s thoughts (4):

 “I remember getting water out, so there isn’t any bacteria in.
 We just get some water from our tap.
 Then we get it outside (in clear bottles) and then we drink it all up (after we let it sit in the sun for eight hours, filtered it, then boiled and cooled it actually).
 I met Afwican people.
 Bryan’s (a young kid) pants were always going down.
 I was always seeing his bumb.
 The kids like to play with the soccer ball we brought.
 I gave them cars (matchbox).
 We lived in a little, so little, house.
 A boy had this thing and he got this thing where he collects these thingys.
 We took a taxi up on that mountain to see the Rift Valley.
-I want to ‘tay in Afwica forever, because I like Bryan.”
+I want to ‘tay in Afwica forever because I like Bryan.”